-c.
-"Red Flags" or Other Warning Signs
+(c) "Red Flags" or Other Warning Signs

-If, for any reason, Corporation employees have reason to suspect that a Third Party is engaging in potentially improper conduct, no further payments should be made to that Third Party until an investigation can be conducted.
+All Third Parties contracting with the Corporation are required to comply with this Policy.
+If, for any reason, a Recipient suspects a Third Party is engaging in potentially improper conduct, it should be reported in accordance with the guidelines of the Corporation's Whistleblower Policy and no further payments should be made to that Third Party until an investigation can be conducted.

 While not exhaustive, the following warnings or "red flags," which may be present before entering into or during the term of an Agreement, are signs that a Third Party might be engaged in inappropriate or illegal activity:

-- the Third Party has a history or reputation for improper payments or other unlawful conduct: - the Third Party has family or other "special" relationships that could influence the buying decision; - the Third Party does not reside in the jurisdiction where the services will be performed; - there is a history or reputation of corruption in the country where the Third Party is being hired; - the Third Party has little experience in the industry; - the Third Party wishes to reserve its right to assign its rights to a third party in the agreement with the Third Party; - the Third Party recommends the involvement of other parties that contribute no discernible value; - unusual or excessive payment requests, such as requests for over-invoicing, up-front payments, ill-defined or last-minute payments, success fees, unusual commissions, or mid-stream compensation payments; - requests for payments to an account in a country other than where the Third Party is located or is working on behalf of the Corporation; - requests for payment to another party, to a numbered account, or in cash or other untraceable funds; - use of holding companies or other methods or parties to obscure ownership or participation of the Third Party, without adequate business justification; - any refusal or hesitancy by the Third Party to disclose its owners, partners or principles, or to promise in writing to abide by this Policy and relevant laws; and - any refusal by the Third Party to provide records and documents.
+- the Third Party has a history or reputation for Improper Payments or other unlawful conduct: - the Third Party has family, relatives or other close relationships that could influence the buying decision; - the Third Party does not reside in the jurisdiction where the services will be performed; - there is a history or reputation of corruption in the country where the Third Party is being hired; - the Third Party has little experience in the industry; - the Third Party wishes to reserve its right to assign its rights to a third party in the agreement with the Third Party; - the Third Party recommends the involvement of other parties that contribute no discernible value; - unusual or excessive payment requests, such as requests for over-invoicing, upfront payments, ill-defined or last-minute payments, success fees, unusual commissions, or mid-stream compensation payments; - requests for payments to an account in a country other than where the Third Party is located or is working on behalf of the Corporation;

+- requests for payment to another party, to a numbered account, or in cash or other untraceable funds; - use of holding companies or other methods or parties to obscure ownership or participation of the Third Party, without adequate business justification; - any refusal or hesitancy by the Third Party to disclose its owners, partners or principles, or to promise in writing to abide by this Policy and relevant laws; and - any refusal by the Third Party to provide records and documents.

-8. Facilitation, "Speed" or "Grease" Payments
+8. Facilitation, "Speed" or "Grease" Payments.